KAmii-cxo/MITRE-ATT-CK/README.md

 MITRE ATT&CK (Adversarial Tactics, Techniques, and Common Knowledge) is a comprehensive framework developed by MITRE Corporation.
 It provides a detailed mapping of the tactics, techniques, and procedures (TTPs) used by adversaries in cyberattacks.
 The framework is designed to help security teams understand how attackers operate, identify potential threats, and improve their defenses.
 Here's an overview of its key components:

 ## 1. Tactics
 Tactics represent the why of an attack – the adversary's goal or objective.
 Each tactic corresponds to a high-level goal that the attacker tries to achieve during the attack lifecycle.

-MITRE ATT&CK includes several tactics, such as:
+- **MITRE ATT&CK includes several tactics, such as** :

    	• Initial Access: Gaining entry to a network.
   	• Execution: Running malicious code on a target system.
 	• Persistence: Ensuring continued access to the target system.
 	• Privilege Escalation: Gaining higher-level privileges on the system.
 	• Defense Evasion: Avoiding detection and staying under the radar.